Maxy1128/GraphRAG-Project/README.md

   graphrag query --root ./ragtest --method local --query "Who is Scrooge and what are his main relationships?"
   ```

-See the [Query Engine documentation](https://github.com/microsoft/graphrag/blob/main/docs/query_engine.md) for more on local vs. global search.
+See the [Query Engine documentation](https://github.com/microsoft/graphrag/blob/main/docs/query_engine.md) for more on different queries.

 ### Step 7: Visualize the Knowledge Graph
 To visualize the graph, ensure `snapshots.graphml: true` is set in `settings.yaml` before indexing.
 Then follow these steps: